DevLearnOps/chaostoolkit-starter-pack-aws/library/scalability/ecs-service-scale-in/README.md

-# Experiment: Service Auto Scale-In
+# Experiment: ECS Service Scale-In

 Verify that an ECS service autoscaling policies can scale-in containers effectively to optimize resource utilisation.